Key Takeaways

 References

 - AI companies know they have an image problem.
-Will funding policy papers and thinktanks dig them out?
+Will funding policy papers and thinktanks?

 - OECD AI Principles